D-K-E/graphical-models/paper/paper.md

 ---
-title: "PyGModels: A Python package for exploring Probabilistic Graphical Models oriented towards Graph Theory"
+title: "PyGModels: A Python package for exploring Probabilistic Graphical Models with Graph Theoretical Structures"

 tags: